pixelooz/hinder-db/README.md

 So, to find a specific user out of 9 billion, the database only traverses 4 levels.
 Because the Root and Level 2 pages are almost always hot in the Buffer Pool's cache, a primary key lookup for 1 in 9 billion rows requires only 1 or 2 physical disk reads.

-Furthermore because the leaf pages utilize binary search, and the structure is a B+Tree, an index lookup takes about 40-60µs on a 500k row dataset.
+Furthermore because the leaf pages utilize binary search, and the structure is a B+Tree, an index lookup takes about 40-60 microseconds on a 500,000 row dataset.
 Not too bad for a project database.

 ## Why I Built This